 His next line tells prospects he's interested in learning their needs, not just selling them.
 Then he establishes his expertise.

 Try it yourself: Describe the most rewarding aspect of your job, whether that's helping small businesses go mobile or making corporations more efficient.
 Next, highlight why you're qualified.
 How many people or companies have you worked with?
 What are their average results?
 Which high-level problems are you well-equipped to solve?

-HubSpot inbound marketing specialist Dan Sally shows his personality in his summary.
-The detail about his previous life as a stand up comedian is intriguing, and the line about "realizing his children didn't like starving" is funny and relatable.
+This HubSpot inbound marketing specialist shows his personality in his summary.
+The detail about his previous life as a standup comedian is intriguing, and the line about "realizing his children didn't like starving" is funny and relatable.